 Why does Dr. Ashley believe God allowed the attacks to occur and for so many people to die?
 “For me theologically, there is evil in the world and on some days, evil gets the upper hand,” he says.
 “We now have to regroup, get together and work this out.
 For me, 9/11 was evil having its day.”

-You can read more about Jennifer Adams and her story in Life is Too Short: Stories of Transformation and Renewal After 9-11.
+You can read more about Dr. Rev. Willard Ashley and his story in Life is Too Short: Stories of Transformation and Renewal After 9-11.

 Images taken by Actual Beliefnet members